The Hirosaki Neputa Festival is a lower-key (but still spectacular) sibling of the much rowdier Nebuta Festival in Aomori City.

 As with all the Nebuta festivals, booking well in advance is recommended if you don’t want to miss out on accommodation.

-Besides the Aomori City and Hirosaki festivals, the Goshogawara Tachi-Neputa Festival is also worth seeing.To prevent the spread of COVID-19, many events have been canceled.
+Besides the Aomori City and Hirosaki festivals, the Goshogawara Tachi-Neputa Festival is also worth seeing.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.